niantosca/Rct_hw/README.md

+This was an application I built in order to practice and familiarize myself with basic React.js concepts.
+In the near future, I plan to return to this project and create a functional game from this base of code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>